-The Group's organic growth strategy is based on targeting the structural growth markets of security & defence, medical, greentech, transport, energy, utilities, communications and industrial where there is significant Government and industry investment in technology aligned to the Group's strengths.
-In implementing this strategy, the Group will continue to focus on retaining its diverse, customer and sector exposure ensuring the Group maintains the resilience it has benefited from in recent times.
+The Group's organic growth strategy is based on targeting the structural growth markets of security & defence, medical, greentech, transport, energy, and industrial where there is significant Government and industry investment in technology aligned to the Group's strengths.
+In implementing this strategy, the Group will continue to focus on retaining its diverse, customer and sector exposure ensuring Solid State maintains the resilience it has benefited from in recent times.

-The Group actively targets markets with high barriers to entry, requiring accreditations and specialist test and measurement capabilities.
+The Group actively targets markets with high barriers to entry, requiring accreditations, long standing reputations and specialist test and measurement capabilities.
 This enables the business to differentiate its offering, develop long term symbiotic customer relationships where premium products and services are valued and reflected in the margins.

-The Group holds multiple accreditations across its sites covering health and safety, environmental, international aerospace standards, Atex and others.
-Where necessary the facilities and personnel are cleared by the UK Government to allow secure work to be conducted.
-The Group continues its investment to increase the range and scope of accredited sites.
+The Group continues to invest in enhancing the range and scope of its accreditations.
+It holds multiple accreditations covering health and safety, environmental, international aerospace standards, ATEX (controlling explosive atmospheres) and others.
+Where required, facilities and personnel are security cleared to allow secure Government work to be conducted.